vukrosic/custom-optimizer-research/README.md

 Research on optimizers for neural networks.
 Explores how and why Muon beats other optimizers like AdamW.

+Main goal is understanding how the current best optimizers work, and to use that understanding to come up with new ideas.

+Experiments below are just one way of understanding it, but since this research in the early stages, we will make many changes.
+Your suggestions are welcome.

 Some ideas explored: how geometric constraints (Stiefel, Oblique, Symplectic, etc.) affect weight matrix transformations and training dynamics.

 ## Key Findings